-Spencer Elden, the man who was photographed as a baby on the album cover for Nirvana’s Nevermind, is suing the band alleging sexual exploitation.
+Last year, Spencer Elden, the man who was photographed as a baby on the album cover for Nirvana’s Nevermind sued the band alleging sexual exploitation.
+However, in a filing yesterday, the judge dismissed the charges after Elden failed to respond to Nirvana’s request for dismissal on time.

-According to reports, in a lawsuit filed in a Californian district court against numerous parties, including the surviving members of the band, Kurt Cobain’s widow Courtney Love, and the record labels that released or distributed the album in the last three decades, Elden alleges the defendants produced child pornography with the image, which features him swimming naked towards a dollar bill.
+In a lawsuit filed in a Californian district court against numerous parties, including the surviving members of the band, Kurt Cobain’s widow Courtney Love and the record labels that released or distributed the album in the last three decades, Elden had alleged that the defendants produced child pornography with the image, which features him swimming naked towards a dollar bill.

 “The images exposed Spencer’s intimate body part and lasciviously displayed Spencer’s genitals from the time he was an infant to the present day,” legal papers filed in California claim.